Where to Stay in Helsinki First Time: 8 Best Areas

 Kaartinkaupunki, best place to stay in Helsinki for families

-Located just south of the Helsinki City Centre and east of Punavuori, Kaartinkaupunki is a family-friendly district.
-This residential area is packed with many green spaces, parks, a market square, nice shops, and several office buildings.
+Kaartinkaupunki is one of the best districts to stay in Helsinki for families, located just south of the Helsinki City Centre and east of Punavuori.
+It is a residential area and is packed with many green spaces, parks, a market square, nice shops, and several office buildings.
 It was named after the old Russian army barracks in the Kasarmitori square.

 For locals and tourists, the design district of Kaartinkaupunki is the place to find love in.
 This neighborhood is located in the heart of the Helsinki city center and is characterized by a romantic vibe and pleasant architecture style that will make you feel at home.